Delhi · Phonics Guide

 Frequently asked questions about phonics classes in Delhi

 The strongest phonics programmes in Delhi combine systematic sound instruction with daily reading practice.
-Most reputable options teach the 44 English phonemes in a structured sequence — the same approach used in schools like DPS, Springdales, and Amity.
+Most reputable options teach the 44 English phonemes in a structured sequence — the same approach taken by Delhi's established CBSE and ICSE schools.
 When evaluating any programme, ask whether children practise reading aloud with feedback, not just worksheet exercises.
 Daily oral practice is where fluency is actually built.

 Private phonics tutors in Delhi typically charge ₹3,000–₹8,000 per month for one-hour weekly sessions.
 Reading and phonics centres charge ₹2,500–₹5,000 per month.
-Online AI coaching — which allows unlimited daily practice — starts at ₹208 per month.
+Online AI coaching — which allows unlimited daily practice — is free to start.
 The cost difference matters less than frequency of practice: a child who reads aloud daily progresses faster than one who attends one hour of class per week.

 Both have advantages.
 Offline classes in Delhi offer human interaction and real-time correction from a teacher.
 Online AI coaching offers unlimited daily practice at home, which drives fluency more than class time.
 The strongest outcomes come from combining both: your child's school teaches phonics sounds, and a daily at-home practice session reinforces them.
 ZigZu listens to your child read aloud and catches errors in real time.